How long do pending transactions take to clear?

 Unknown pending transactions can indicate potential fraud.
 Conversely, companies may apply small pending charges as a security measure to confirm card ownership and prevent fraudulent activity.

-How to fix an issue with a pending transaction
+How to cancel a pending transaction

-Purchase type/category
+Purchase category

 Some merchants, like restaurants and gas stations, will typically place a hold on your card that results in a pending transaction.
 Travel agents may place a hold that lasts up to 30 days.
 Be aware that with some categories, your best course of action is simply to wait.